 These shoes have no set of laces, and you can easily slip them on whenever you want.
 The moccasin is sort of the “mother” of the loafer, and they range in style from very casual to very dapper, depending on the look you are going for.

-As for variety within the loafer family, there is the penny loafer, the Belgian loafer, the tassel loafer, and the Gucci loafer, all men’s slip on shoes with a wide range of features and different designs.
-They are all very stylish but also have a casual edge to them.
+As for variety within the loafer family, there’s the penny loafer, the Belgian loafer, the tassel loafer, and the Gucci loafer.
+All are men’s slip on shoes with a wide range of features and different designs.
+They’re all stylish but also have a casual edge to them.

 Which is better to get—the typical dress shoe or the loafer?
 We recommend having BOTH!
 We know that sounds like a cop out, but it’s true.

-They are both very classy and stylish for a variety of different occasions.
-The loafer is much easier to put on and is great for a casual dining experience or out on a date.
+They’re both very classy and stylish for a variety of different occasions.
+The Loafer is much easier to put on and is great for a casual dining experience or out on a date.
 The Oxford is usually identified as de rigueur for professional office wear, but loafers are now commonly found in this setting as well.